 Molecular & Genomic Pathology - Research

-- identifying novel tumor suppressor genes, oncogenes and tumor markers for prostate cancer and hepatocellular carcinoma using high throughput and comprehensive analyses (Jianhua Luo
+Dr. Luo's lab is funded by the NIH and interested in identifying new tumor suppressor genes, oncogenes and tumor markers in prostate cancer and hepatocellular carcinoma using high throughput and comprehensive analyses.